Master of Public Health Program

 Fully accredited by the Council on Education for Public Health, the VCU MPH program is closely linked with local, state and national public health agencies, organizations, and professionals to enhance the student's appreciation and understanding of the application of public health principles to practice.
 The MPH program provides students with the skills for employment in a broad range of positions in local, state and national public health agencies as well as private and academic research, depending on the student’s areas of interest.
 Students begin practical experience in professional public health settings beginning with the first semester, building on this experience to develop the degree’s capstone project in the final semesters.

 Each candidate shall complete a minimum of 45 credit hours towards the degree.
 This includes core courses in biostatistics, environmental health, epidemiology, health policy, and social and behavioral health.
 Students are also required to complete a two-semester integrated course series in biostatistics and data analysis, a course in public health ethics, two semesters of practicum, one semester of internship, and at least one semester of the capstone project.
 Students have 15 credits of electives to focus on their chosen area(s) of public health interest.
-Please see the VCU Bulletin.
+Please see the VCU Bulletin for additional information on program requirements and grading policies.

 Applied Experiences Synopsis